Texas Chainsaw Massacre: The Next Generation (AKA "The Return of the Texas Chainsaw Massacre") (1994)

 Yeah.
 Sure.
 Whatever.
 Sigh...
 How did it come to this?

-I have no idea what these guys were snorting up their noses but this had to be the lowest a franchise can to go.
-Hell, it even made some of the worse sequels look like Psycho in comparison!
+I have no idea what the guys behind this movie were snorting but this has to be the lowest a franchise can to go.
+Hell, it even made some of the worst sequels look like Psycho in comparison!
 This movie!
 This God damn movie...

 A re-imagining and psuedo-sequel of sorts, TCMNextGen is basically a story of four teens out for prom night, only to end up going through a night of unimaginable terror when one of them, in a state of momentary madness, decided to chase her cheating boyfriend.
 In a car.
 With her friends inside.
 And accidentally running over a guy in the middle of an overgrown Texan forest.